About the Journal

-In cases of suspected or alleged research misconduct, Global Journal of Psychology Research: New Trends and Issues follows the COPE standards.
-If substantial amount of evidence of misconduct is found, some steps to correct the scientific record, which may include issuing a correction, retraction or withdrawal of the publication are followed.
+In cases of suspected or alleged research misconduct, GJPR follows the COPE standards.
+If a substantial amount of evidence of misconduct is found, some steps to correct the scientific record, which may include issuing a correction, retraction or withdrawal of the publication are followed.
 Research misconduct includes fabrication, falsification, or plagiarism in proposing, performing, or reviewing research, or in reporting research results.
 Fabrication is making up data or results and recording or reporting them.
 Falsification is manipulating research materials, equipment, or processes, or changing or omitting data or results such that the research is not accurately represented in the research record.
 Plagiarism is the appropriation of another person's ideas, processes, results, or words without giving appropriate credit.

 If you have any concerns about potential misconduct, please email the journal.
 Address correspondence to the journal's Editor-in-Chief, Chief Editor, or Editorial Director as appropriate.
 If misconduct is suspected, journal editors will act in accordance with the relevant COPE guidelines.

-In cases of intrusion of professional ethical codes and principles such as multiple submission, plagiarism, fraudulent use of data; articles might be retracted from Global Journal of Psychology Research: New Trends and Issues database.
+In cases of intrusion of professional ethical codes and principles such as multiple submissions, plagiarism, and fraudulent use of data; articles might be retracted from the Global Journal of Psychology Research: New Trends and Issues database.

 Peer Review Process

 The practice of peer review is to ensure that good science is published.
-It is an objective process at the heart of good scholarly publishing and is carried out on all reputable scientific journals.
-Our referees therefore play a vital role in maintaining the high standards of Global Journal of Psychology Research: New Trends and Issues and all manuscripts are peer reviewed following the procedure outlined below.
+It is an objective process at the heart of good scholarly publishing and is carried out in all reputable scientific journals.
+Our referees, therefore, play a vital role in maintaining the high standards of GJPR and all manuscripts are peer-reviewed following the procedure outlined below.

-During review process we use iThenticate or Turnitin plagiarism software.
+During the review process, we use iThenticate or Turnitin plagiarism software.
 So, it is recommended that authors should scan with iThenticate or Turnitin plagiarism or other free plagiarism software of their manuscripts.

 Initial manuscript evaluation